-I am a youth under the age of 18 and I am interested in your programs.
+I am a youth under the age of 18 and I am interested in your coaching program.
 What approach should I take?

-In the case of minor youth, a parent/guardian will need to provide written consent for participation in any of our programs.
+In the case of minor youth, a parent/guardian will need to provide written consent for participation in our coaching program.
 You or your parent/guardian can contact us to start the process.

 What are your qualifications?

 The founder and service provider for The Youth Happiness Project, Dave Sullivan, has the following background: